devopsx/arlo-downloader/README.md

 Please use with care.
 Any damage cannot be related back to the author.

-# Todo's

-- Ability to customize video filenames / filepath
-- ~~Ability to enable DEBUG with docker compose / run~~

 # Credits

 Author: Jeremy Diaz
-This container uses [pyaarlo](https://github.com/twrecked/pyaarlo) 0.7.1.2 library.
+This container uses [pyaarlo](https://github.com/twrecked/pyaarlo) library.